Have more questions? Contact support.

 Your main set has you settling in at a "Threshold" pace.
 Relating this RPE level to Power Zones within TrainerRoad, your effort should range between 95%-105% FTP.

-Your cool-down period finishes your workout with a RPE 4 pace, which relates to around 55% FTP.
+Your cool-down period finishes your workout with an RPE 4 pace, which relates to around 55% FTP.

 A running workout titled, "Run VO2max Intervals", includes the following workout description: